In-State Tuition/ Financial Assistance Issues

 - they attended an approved New York State program for the General Educational Development (GED) exam preparation, received a GED from New York State, and applied to attend a CUNY institution within five years of receiving the New York State GED.
 GED holders who graduated from High School either in the United States or overseas are not eligible for this benefit.

 Individuals qualifying based on the 2001 state law are eligible for in-state tuition even if they have not resided in New York State for one year.
-One final note: To get in-state tuition, undocumented immigrants must file an affidavit stating that they have applied to legalize their status, OR that they will apply to do so as soon as they are eligible.
-Your college can provide you with a sample affidavit.
+Note: To get in-state tuition, undocumented immigrants must file an affidavit (a sworn, written statement signed by the applicant) stating that they will apply to legalize their status as soon as they are eligible.
+At CUNY, the admissions office can provide you with samples of the affidavits.

 Financial Assistance for Undocumented Students